Subscribe to Newsletter

-Known well as one of the premier source of pragmatic & forward thinking advice provider to leaders in business on a global level through research & analysis, Forrester maintain their twitter profile to convey their brand message along with valuable business & technology information to followers.
-Twitter also provides Forrester with the opportunity to tweet pieces of statistics that will act as catalyst which stimulates the follower’s emotions.
-This will result in the audience wanting more, which can lead to complete purchase of records or subscriptions to their service.
+Known well as one of the premier sources of pragmatic & forward-thinking advice provider to leaders in business on a global level through research & analysis, Forrester maintain their Twitter profile to convey their brand message along with valuable business & technology information to followers.
+Twitter also provides Forrester with the opportunity to tweet pieces of statistics that will act as a catalyst that stimulates the follower’s emotions.
+This will result in the audience wanting more, which can lead to the complete purchase of records or subscriptions to their service.

 Dell was on a lot in talks when they generated $6.5 million in sales just by using Twitter.
-They follow a very clear cut strategy when it comes to leveraging the platform.
-The brand is known for being brave evidenced with the huge number of B2B Twitter feeds it operates.
-Majority are dedicated to answering customer service enquiries while others simply deal with company news & announcements.
-To stay on top of things Dell has multiple twitter accounts which includes Dell Cares PRO which provides 24×7 global support & Dell for Business which helps out their clients from small & medium businesses.
+They follow a very clear-cut strategy when it comes to leveraging the platform.
+The brand is known for being brave evidenced by the huge number of B2B Twitter feeds it operates.
+The majority are dedicated to answering customer service inquiries while others simply deal with company news & announcements.
+To stay on top of things Dell has multiple Twitter accounts which including Dell Cares PRO which provides 24×7 global support & Dell for Business which helps out their clients from small & medium businesses.

-G.E is a great example of a B2B company that understood the potential of Twitter & grabbed with both hands.
+G.E is a great example of a B2B company that understood the potential of Twitter & grabbed it with both hands.
 They have done all kinds of media post on Twitter which ranges from photos of their Jet engine undergoing ice testing to (Vine videos).
 They also engage their followers by asking trivia questions & posting attractive infographics.
-G.E makes sure that the content they tweet out are focused on broader innovation & technology realm, than just tweeting out sales pitches or materials that are only company focused.
+G.E makes sure that the content they tweet out is focused on the broader innovation & technology realm, than just tweeting out sales pitches or materials that are the only company-focused.

-Constant Contact’s page makes sure that it conveys their brand message clearly through a brief description as well as a fun & colorful looking background.
+Constant Contact’s page makes sure that it conveys its brand message clearly through a brief description as well as a fun & colorful-looking background.
 The amount of quality content makes their profile a notable one.
 Their profile excels with its abundance of activity.
 They make sure that their followers are engaged with their steady stream of customer relationship tips, news, events, best practices (such as Q&A), etc.

-The name of the company itself carries a hell lot of weight primarily by being largest shipping company in the world with operations running in 130 countries with more than 88,000 employees.
+The name of the company itself carries a hell of a lot of weight primarily by being the largest shipping company in the world with operations running in 130 countries with more than 88,000 employees.
 Maersk’s social media strategy is an answer to marketers that imagine B2B companies are too boring for social media channels.
-Maersk’s Twitter feed is a mix of serious news than their Facebook page, interactions majorly retweets from Maersk employees, as well as amazing photos & relevant content.
+Maersk’s Twitter feed is a mix of serious news than their Facebook page, interactions majorly retweet from Maersk employees, as well as amazing photos & relevant content.

 Adobe’s Twitter strategy is more focused on tweeting replies to customers, than just broadcasts.
-It also manages avoid being tedious by tweeting broad range of content such as live updates from events, promotions & links to tits other social platforms and forums.
-They have managed to keep their page, eye catching by using bright color schemes & graphics.
+It also manages to avoid being tedious by tweeting a broad range of content such as live updates from events, promotions & links to tits other social platforms and forums.
+They have managed to keep their page, eye-catching by using bright color schemes & graphics.
 They excel in CTAs & use words such as “watch”, “learn”, or “ask” to keep the audience engaged and to lead them to valuable interactions.
-They have also experimented with Vine Videos to share content form its various events which have resulted in attracting a large number of followers.
+They have also experimented with Vine Videos to share content from its various events which have resulted in attracting a large number of followers.

-With a whopping 4.79 Million followers & just following 1,266, Intel is bit of a Twitter monster & has amazingly done for a B2B company.
+With a whopping 4.79 Million followers & just following 1,266, Intel is a bit of a Twitter monster & has amazingly done for a B2B company.
 Intel employs multiple strategies to stand head & shoulders over other B2B Twitter accounts.
-They use promoted posts to boost its profile & updates their account regularly to ensure maximum reach.
+They use promoted posts to boost their profile & update their account regularly to ensure maximum reach.
 Their feed shares a mix of company info, jokes, memes, articles & quotes that are just asking to be retweeted, just not in an overt & unsubtle way.
-They also interact with their followers from time to time which add humane touch & do a great job in not only showcasing new products but also participating in hashtag campaigns.
+They also interact with their followers from time to time which adds humane touch & do a great job in not only showcasing new products but also participating in hashtag campaigns.

-Also read our blog on: TOP 10 B2B MARKETING PREDICTIONS FOR THE YEAR 2018
+Also read our blog: TOP 10 B2B MARKETING PREDICTIONS FOR THE YEAR 2018